contact-nat/restlet-sites/modules/com.restlet/tech-doc/apispark/guide/03_create/02_edit/04_representations.md

 ### Sample value

 A sample value can be provided in this field.
 This value will be used to give you an idea of what your representation will look like in different formats (JSON, XML or YAML).
-From the API **Overview** tab, click on the Representation chosen and select the Variant you need.
+From the API **Overview** tab, click on the Representation chosen and select the Format you need.

 ## Representation formatting